Inflect logo

 FactorRating / DataNotes

-Disaster RiskModerate (45.05) — as of September 2025Primary risks are seismic and severe winter weather events.
+Disaster RiskModerate (45.05) – as of September 2025Primarily seismic and winter weather risks require engineered infrastructure.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps in Anchorage as of September 2025.
-Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure through the nearest hubs in Seattle, typically using private wave circuits or other long-haul network services.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Anchorage, as of September 2025.
+Businesses connect to cloud providers like AWS, Google Cloud, and Microsoft Azure through private network extensions to the nearest major hubs in Seattle.

 Power Analysis